Sources

 Ikaros

-IKAROS solar sail
+IKAROS sail

 Jan.
 11: China conducted launch of a target missile and the anti-missile interceptor, achieving an apparently successful intercept.

 Space Shuttle to fly its last mission.
 (Date set on Jan.
-14, 2004).
+14, 2004, later delayed to 2011).

 NASA to land a probe on the surface of the Moon.
 (In February 20004, the mission was described as a soil return from the polar regions of the Moon in 2009.
 At the end of 2004, it was delayed to 2010 and October 2005, it was classified as a lander.
-During 2007, under threat of cancellation)
+During 2007, under threat of cancellation.)

 Russia to launch a modified Soyuz, capable of circumlunar missions.
 (An April 2007 RKK Energia estimate; the project had not been funded at the time.)